Tuesday, April 26, 2011

 Laurie Anderson with her Explorer's Club certificate of appreciation, while hubby Lou Reed looks windswept and interesting.

-The Explorer's Club is busting out of its extreme snowshoe and crampon mold.
+The Explorer's Club is officially busting out of its extreme snowshoe and crampon mold:

-Traditionally an oak-clad clubhouse hung with the accoutrements of distinguished adventure (dug out canoes, sleds and snowshoes worn by Someone Pretty Durn Extreme) it's where scholarly thrillseekers rub ice picks under the watchful eye of one giant, stuffed, gnashing polar bear.
-Last night's event, however, was a surprising detour from summit-talk and diving bell banter: a discourse between famous avante-garde composer Laurie Anderson and experimental muso and "philosopher-naturalist" David Rothenburg.
+Last night's event - a surprising detour from summit-talk and diving bell banter - was a discourse between famous avante-garde composer Laurie Anderson and experimental muso and "philosopher-naturalist" David Rothenburg.
 And what's this ...
 DJ Snoopy slated for an upcoming talk on the calendar?
-Rock on Hillary!
+Edmund Hillary eat your stuff sack out!
+But even more surprisingly, Lou Reed was in attendance.
+More about that in a moment.

-The association between the artists and the Explorer's Club is not as tenuous as might think: both artists have been exploring the aural frontier for their entire careers, including recording whalesongs and birdsongs (Rothenburg) and in Laurie's case, inventing a tecchy "talking stick", and creating a concert especially for dogs ("thousands of dogs") on the steps of the Sydney Opera House.
-She's also the very first artist in residence for NASA - you can't beat that for creds.
+The association between these avante-garde artists and the Explorer's Club is not so tenuous; as the presenter Jim Clash mentioned, both Anderson and Rothenburg have been exploring the "aural frontiers" for their entire careers, from recording whalesongs and birdsongs (Rothenburg) to inventing a techhy "talking stick" and a concert especially for dogs ("thousands of dogs") on the steps of the Sydney Opera House (Anderson).
+Anderson is also the very first artist in residence for NASA - you can't beat that for stratospheric connections.

-I confess (like the capacity audience probably wouldn't) that I went along on the nostalgia of her seminal album, "Big Science."
-Since my copy is locked away in some dusty box downunder, I was hoping she'd have a few on hand to sell and autograph - admittedly a puerile notion.
-She's done so many things since then, she must at times feel the frustration of Christo and the late Jean-Claude who seem inextricably associated to wrapping things when they've made a s-load of "unpackaged goods" since.
+I confess that I went along on the nostalgia of Anderson's seminal album, "Big Science."
+Since my copy is locked away in some dusty box Downunder, I had this puerile notion she'd have a few on hand to sell and autograph.
+Truth is, she's done so many things since then, she must feel the frustration of environmental artists Christo and the late Jean-Claude, who are constantly bound and gagged by their "wrapped object" reputations even though they've not wrapped anything for years...

-The audience consisted of the usual, "distinguished" Explorer's crowd plus a number of electronic music students, eager to pick up some static from the two "gurus of gauss".
+The audience included a number of electronic music students, eager to pick up some static from the two "gurus of gauss."

-Lou Reed rides a folding bike - a Brompton from bfold.com
+Fellow foldies: yes, Lou Reed rides a folding bike too - a Brompton from bfold.com

-In the restroom line for the one women's loo, I asked other women why they came, and the phrase "Big Science" were uttered all around - even by Rothenburg's mother.
+In the women's restroom line, I asked other women why they came, and the phrase "Big Science" was uttered all around - even by Rothenburg's mother.

 As I was unfolding my Bike Friday tikit to leave, someone mentioned that Anderson's hubby Lou Reed was up there.
 LOU REED?!!?
 I re-folded my bike and raced back upstairs.
-Yup, there he was, was sitting off to one side as his wife was thronged by adoring Explorers.
+Yup, there he was, sitting off to one side as his wife was thronged by genuflecting Ander-fans.

-Lou Reed rides a folding bike.
+Turns out, Lou Reed rides a folding bike.
 He bought it from a good friend of mine, David Lam, who owns the tiny, below-the-stoop East Village folding bike shop, www.bfold.com.
-Ah, what an icebreaker riding a folder is - way better than "Hey man, Walk on the Wild side was WICKED."
+Ah, what an icebreaker folding bikes are - way better than "Hey man, Walk on the Wild side was CLASSIC."

-Reed revealed that he bought a Brompton, initially the one with titanium bits and two speeds, but opted later for the regular 6 speed model.
-(Lam says he actually had the fancy ti one upgraded to add gears).
+Reed warmed to the topic, and revealed that he bought a Brompton, the one with titanium bits and 2 speeds, but opted later for the regular 6 speed model.
+(Lam says he actually had Reed's fancy titanium one upgraded to add gears).

-"You need the speeds 'round here," he said gruffly.
-He noted my Bike Friday tikit.
+"You need the speeds 'round here," said Lou, gruffly.
+He nodded to my princess pink Bike Friday tikit.

 "That a competitor?"